Classic DP: Game Theory

 and sec

-, where the last dimension acts as a tuple; or we can write a Pair class ourselves:
+, where the last dimension acts as a tuple.
+Alternatively, we can write a custom Pair

 class Pair {